0xGeegZ/pancake-professor/docs/3-projects.md

 # Projects

-Projects are at the core of Bedrock.
+Projects are at the core of Pancake Professor.
 Many users can be members of a single project, and each user can be a member of many projects.
 Each project has it's own billing, and you should attach your business-specific data to projects.

 For example, [Feedback Fish](https://feedback.fish) adds `Project.feedbacks` (all the feedback a project has received) and [Changefeed](https://changefeed.app) `Project.releases` (all the releases a project has published).
 If you were building a collaborative team todo app you would add something like `Project.todos`, a customer support tool something like `Project.requests`, etc.

 ## URL structure

-From a user perspective, all the URLs in Bedrock are already set up to be human-readable and memorable:
+From a user perspective, all the URLs in Pancake Professor are already set up to be human-readable and memorable:

 - `/app` is the user's own dashboard
 - `/app/settings` are the user's settings